Cody Ceci

-Cody Ceci (born December 21, 1993) is a Canadian professional ice hockey defenceman for the Los Angeles Kings of the National Hockey League (NHL).
-He previously played for the Ottawa Senators, Toronto Maple Leafs, Pittsburgh Penguins, Edmonton Oilers, San Jose Sharks, and Dallas Stars.
+Cody Ceci (born December 21, 1993) is a Canadian professional ice hockey player who is a defenceman for the Los Angeles Kings of the National Hockey League (NHL).
+He previously played for the Ottawa Senators, Toronto Maple Leafs, Pittsburgh Penguins, Edmonton Oilers, San Jose Sharks and Dallas Stars.

 After playing junior-age ice hockey with the Ottawa 67's, Ceci was selected 15th overall in the 2012 NHL entry draft by the Ottawa Senators.
 He made his NHL debut in the 2013–14 season after playing for the Senators' American Hockey League (AHL) affiliate Binghamton Senators.

 Early life

 Born and raised in Ottawa, Ceci is the son of former Canadian Football League receiver and 1984 Vanier Cup MVP Parri Ceci.
-His younger brother Cole was a goaltender for the Oshawa Generals of the OHL, and currently plays for the Evansville Thunderbolts of the SPHL.
-He also has an older sister Chelsea.
+His younger brother Cole was a goaltender for the Oshawa Generals of the OHL, and currently plays for the Romford Raiders of the NIHL He also has an older sister Chelsea.

-Cody attended St. Peter Catholic High School in Orleans, Ottawa, at ages 13 through 18 and graduated there in 2011, which he then went to attend Lakefield College School, a private boarding institution just north of Peterborough, Ontario.
+Cody left home at the age of 13 to attend Lakefield College School, a private boarding institution just north of Peterborough, Ontario where he graduated in 2011.
 After being drafted, Ceci joined the Ottawa 67's.
 While playing with the Ottawa 67's, Ceci attended Carleton University.